cyprich/Obsidian/School/VaCT.md

 IPv4 and IPv6 support
 Security Groups, ACLs
 Dedicated to AWS Account

-Consists of subnets, subnet belongs to a Availability Zone
+VPC is in one Region only, can span over multiple Availability Zones Consists of subnets - subnet belongs to a Availability Zone
-Classified as public or private, not the same as public/private in normal networks - private does not have _direct_ access to outside network
+Subnets are classified as public or private, not the same as public/private in normal networks - private does not have _direct_ access to outside network

 Each VPC must have assigned IPv4 CIDR block from private range, masks `/16` to `/28`
 Subnets cannot overlap
 _There is no possibility to change the address range after it's created_